 A Buttery Finish

-When the soup is ready, you can add a tablespoon of butter to smooth it and add a boost of creamy butter flavor.
-This is extremely common for most soups and sauces in restaurants.
+When the parsnip soup is ready, you can add a tablespoon of butter to smooth it out and add a boost of buttery flavor – super common for soups and sauces in restaurants.

 More Winter Soups to Try: